hanabi/hanabi.github.io/Reference.md

   * Bob immediately plays the card on slot 1, thinking that it is a red 3.
 It is actually the pink 4.
   * Bob knows that Alice broke *Pink Promise* and that he was lied to.
 However, the lie was legal because it resolved immediately, satisfying *Good Lie Principle*.
 Nothing else is promised.
   * Bob knows that Alice likely did things this way because she wanted a 2-for-1 (to pick up some useful 3 "for free") instead of just a 1-for-1 on just the pink 4.

+#### No Order Chop Moves

+* At the beginning of the game, when you get a clue that touches multiple 1's, you are supposed to play them all right-to-left exactly in the same way that you would in a no variant game.
+* Players are not allowed to *Order Chop Move*, because they could be misplaying a pink card.
+(See the following section.)

 #### The Pink Play Clue Lie (with multiple 1's)